 I grew up in London, England.
 I was a product of the then socialist government which paid for me to attend an exclusive private school founded in 1509.
-This prepared me for attending Oxford University, for which, until recently, all students were aided by government grants!
-Unexpectedly (for me), I achieved the rare First Class honors.
-I was on track to become an academic (both parents were teachers), with graduate enrollment in Philosophy at both Harvard and Oxford Universities, but my reaction against a life in the head led me into professional bodywork (1982).
+This prepared me for attending Oxford University, for which, until recently, all students were aided by government grants.
+Unexpectedly, I achieved First Class honors, which put me on track to become an academic (both parents were teachers), with graduate enrollment in Philosophy at both Harvard and Oxford Universities.
+My reaction against a life in the head led me elsewhere, into healing and bodywork (certified in massage and shiatsu in 1982).
 By that time I had become a permanent resident in the USA.

 Since 1994, I have been in private practice where I specialize in a form of psychotherapy that recognizes the unity of character and somatic (especially brain) processes, and the primacy of the therapeutic relationship.
 In this modality, special emphasis is placed on the working through of primitive defenses, the encouragement of activation, and the tolerance for affect, both positive and negative.
 In 1995, I remodeled a large space in Eureka, CA, to provide a state-of-the-art environment for healing and somatic psychotherapy.

 My teaching experience includes courses at Antioch University West and College of the Redwoods, and guest lecturer at the University of Laverne and Humboldt State University.
 I have been assistant